mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

 **Objective**: This guide explains how to replace the `mongodbatlas_cluster` resource with the `mongodbatlas_advanced_cluster` resource.
 The data source(s) migration only requires [output changes](#output-changes) as data sources only read clusters.

+**Note**: In addition to below options, we are also actively exploring additional migration paths that do not involve Terraform State modifications.
+If interested to learn more or to test out directly please contact zuhair.ahmed@mongodb.com.

 ## Main Changes Between `mongodbatlas_cluster` and `mongodbatlas_advanced_cluster`

 1. Replication Spec Configuration: Supports different node types (electable, analytics, read_only) where hardware configuration can differ between node types.